spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/starter-template/get-started-template-intro.md

 # Introduction

-If you are ready to start developing your own game with the GDK, follow the steps below to create a new project.
+If you are ready to start developing your own game with the GDK, this guide takes you through setting up the SpatialOS GDK Starter Template, which you can use as a base for your own projects using the GDK.

-- Before setting up the SpatialOS GDK Starter Template, you _**must**_ follow:
+Before setting up the  Starter Template, you _**must**_ follow:
   - [Get started 1 - Dependencies]({{urlRoot}}/content/get-started/dependencies)
   - [Get started 2 - Get and build the SpatialOS Unreal Engine Fork]({{urlRoot}}/content/get-started/build-unreal-fork)
-- We recommend setting up the [Example Project]({{urlRoot}}/content/get-started/example-project/exampleproject-intro) before creating a new project.
+- We recommend setting up the [Example Project]({{urlRoot}}/content/get-started/example-project/exampleproject-intro) before creating a new project with the Starter Template.
 This gives you an overview of the GDK and using SpatialOS.

 **Terms used in this guide**</br>